pbrah/wpa_supplicant-udmpro/README.md

 Before moving on to the next section, make sure you've copied your root certificate into the CA_*.pem file per the instructions of the 802.1x Credential Extraction Tool (mfg_dat_decode).

 ## running the docker image
-1.  scp your certs to the UDM Pro
+1.  scp your certs and wpa_supplicant.conf to the UDM Pro

 ```
 scp -r *.pem root@192.168.1.1:/tmp/